"OK. Now, you remember what to do?" Carlos' black eyes squinted

 In moments she was back in the dead-end alley where she and Carlos had

 discussed their plan.
-She stood, her foot tapping the ground, her fists on
+She stood, her foot tapping the ground, her fists

 her hips, her lips pursed as a deep, puzzled frown formed between her